crowellbw/PyTAGS/README.md

 There are two strain modes, both of which work right now, triangulated and gridded strains.

-The only temporal mode that works right now is daily time series.
+There are two temporal modes that work right now, daily time series and static velocity file (in GMT psvelo format).
 I do intend to add high-rate time series to this (reading from SAC or MSEED format), but right now I haven't coded it up.

-There is another temporal mode for a static velocity file (in GMT psvelo format) and I'm fairly certain this works.
+To run static velocity file, change temporal mode to 1 in 'pytags.props'.